Share this article:

 Beauty in the neighbourhood

-The national park is not called 'ballons' for nothing.
+It’s no coincidence that the national park is called ‘balloons’.
 So there are more of them.
-With a big balloon comes a little balloon.
-The Petit Ballon is perhaps more fun in terms of challenge.
-The name is somewhat misleading because the variant from Munster (the French variant) is 7.1% average over 11 kilometres.
-The summit is eventually at 1163 metres.
-Remember that you are going to encounter a maximum of 15% here.
-No cat's pace!
-It makes it a nice challenge.
-Further on, there is also the Col de Hundsruck, which also presents 7% average in 7 kilometres.
-That's also a nice challenge if you're going to cycle in the Vosges.
+Where there’s a big balloon, there’s bound to be a small one too.
+The Petit Ballon is perhaps even more enjoyable in terms of the challenge it presents.
+The name is a bit misleading, as the route from Munster (the French route) averages 7.1% over 11 kilometres.
+The summit is ultimately at 1163 metres.
+Don’t forget that you’ll encounter a maximum gradient of 15% here.
+That’s no walk in the park!
+It makes for a great challenge.
+Further on, there’s also the Hundsruck Pass, which also averages 7% over 7 kilometres.
+That’s a nice challenge too if you’re going cycling in the Vosges.

 Planche des Belles Filles